ymollard/python-starter-slides/exercises.md

 - 2.1.
 Create the `InsufficientBalance` exception type inheriting from `ValueError`

 - 2.2.
 Implement a class `BlockedBankAccount` so that:
   - the `BlockedBankAccount` inherits from `BankAccount`.
-Make sure you do not forget to call parent method with the `super()` keyword if necessary
+Make sure you do not forget to call parent methods with `super()` if necessary
   - the `transfer_to` methods overrides the parent method, with the only difference that it raises `InsufficientBalance` if the balance is not sufficiently provided to execute the transfer

 ---